Conditions of Public/Commercial Permit F.A.Q.

 - The Superintendent may vary the dates for snowmobiling due to snow conditions.

-- The holder of this permit shall carry this permit and a valid Park Pass when snowmobiling in the national park.
+- The holder of this permit shall carry this permit and a valid Park Pass when snowmobiling in Gros Morne National Park.

-- The holder of this permit shall, on request by the Superintendent, a Park Warden, an Enforcement Officer, or a Peace Officer, immediately produce for examination the permit and proof of registration and must allow for a mechanical inspection to ensure the snowmobile is equipped as required by the laws of the province.
+- The permit holder shall, on request by the Superintendent, a Park Warden, an Enforcement Officer, or a Peace Officer, immediately produce for examination the permit and proof of registration and must allow for a mechanical inspection to ensure the snowmobile has not been unlawfully modified and is equipped as required by the laws of the province.

 - The holder of this permit will not operate a snowmobile on a marked and/or a maintained ski trail.